OndrejHome/ansible_collection.ha_cluster/roles/pacemaker/README.md

 Requirements
 ------------

-This role depend on role [ondrejhome.pcs-modules-2](https://github.com/OndrejHome/ansible.pcs-modules-2).

-**Ansible 2.8** or later.
-(NOTE: it might be possible to use earlier versions, in case of issues please try updating Ansible to 2.8+)
+This role uses `pcs_*` modules contained in the [`ondrejhome.ha_cluster` collection](FIXME).

 **RHEL 6/7/8:** It is expected that machines will already be registered.
 Role will by default enable access to 'High Availability' or 'Resilient storage' channel.
 If this is not desired check the `enable_repos` variable.

 **RHEL/CentOS 7:** This role requires at least version `2.9` of `python-jinja2` library.
-If not present you may encounter error described in Issue #6.
 To get the updated version of `python-jinja2` and its dependencies you can use following RPM repository - https://copr.fedorainfracloud.org/coprs/ondrejhome/ansible-deps-el7/ for both CentOS 7 and RHEL 7.

 **CentOS 8 Stream** Tested with version 20201211 minimal usable ansible version is **2.9.16/2.10.4**.
-Version **2.8.18** was **not** working at time of testing.
-This is related to [Service is in unknown state #71528](https://github.com/ansible/ansible/issues/71528).

 **Debian Buster** Tested with version 20210310 with ansible version **2.10** and **Debian Bullseye** Tested with version 20220326 with ansible version **2.12**.
 Debian part of this role does not include the stonith configuration and the firewall configuration. **Note:** This role went only through limited testing on Debian - not all features of this role were tested.

 **Debian Bookworm** Tested with ansible version **2.14** and **Debian Bookwork**.
 Debian part of this role does not include the stonith configuration and the firewall configuration. **Note:** This role went only through limited testing on Debian - not all features of this role were tested.

-Ansible version **2.9.10** and **2.9.11** will fail with error `"'hostvars' is undefined"` when trying to configure remote nodes.
-This applies only when there is at least one node with `cluster_node_is_remote=True`. **Avoid these Ansible versions** if you plan to configure remote nodes with this role.

 On **CentOS Linux 8** you have to ensure that BaseOS and Appstream repositories are working properly.
 As the CentOS Linux 8 is in the End-Of-Life phase, this role will configure HA repository to point to vault.centos.org if repository configuration (`enable_repos: true`) is requested (it is by default).

-**pcs-0.11** version distributions (AlmaLinux 9, Rocky Linux 9, RHEL 9, Fedora 36/37/38) are supported only with ondrejhome.pcs-modules-2 version 27.0.0 or higher.

 Role Variables
 --------------